 There are three main theories about Yule (Danish/Norwegian/Swedish: Jul / Old Norse: Jól).
-The first theory describes Yule or Jól (pronounciation: “yoh-l”) as a celebration for the return of the sun.
+The first theory describes Yule or Jól (pronunciation: “yoh-l”) as a celebration for the return of the sun.
 The second theory talks about Yule as a midwinter party for the dead.
 The third theory describes Yule as a fertility feast, where people would sacrifice animals to the Gods, in the hopes of getting a good harvest in the coming year.
 Since Yule is about several parties and not just one, all three theories could, in theory, be true.

 Yule is a Germanic tradition

 Yule is not as many people might think just a Scandinavian celebration, but it is, in fact, in its origin Germanic.
-The pagan Gods and Goddesses that are often associated with the Vikings and Scandinavia today, has a broader origin.
+The pagan Gods and Goddesses that are often associated with the Vikings and Scandinavia today, have a broader origin.
 Tribes in Northern Germany and Northern Poland did also consist of people who followed the Nordic Gods.

 The Slavic peoples to the east also have their own version of a winter festival called Koliada.
 This celebration is just as ancient as Yule, and it is possible that they have a connection with each other in one way or another.
 This is not something that I will elaborate more about in this article.

-The winter traditions spread across the continent of Europe when the people traveled either for trading, raiding or exploring.
-The two tribes Angles and Saxons also brought these traditions with them when they migrated to the British isles.
+The winter traditions spread across the continent of Europe when the people traveled either for trading, raiding, or exploring.
+The two tribes Angles and Saxons also brought these traditions with them when they migrated to the British Isles.